Find out the best places to spot butterflies and discover how we've been working to support them.

 How we’re helping

 Hampshire forests are a stronghold for these elusive butterflies, including Alice Holt Forest.
-As part of the Basing Wood butterfly conservation project, we've boosted butterfly habitat for purple emperor and many other species, including the rare grizzled skipper (pictured at the top).
+As part of the Basing Wood project, we've also boosted butterfly habitat for purple emperor and many other species, including the rare grizzled skipper.